quat1024/incorporeal-3/buildSrc/README.md

 ok this is less "Gradle plugin", more "huge `repositories { }` block that gets included in everything so I don't have half a dozen `repositories` blocks scattered all over the place".
 Each one is configured with `includeGroup`, filtering it to the things that actually come out of that repository.

-(The only other `repositories` block is in `build.gradle.kts`, used to fetch VanillaGradle/Loom/ForgeGradle itself.)
+The only other `repositories` block is in `build.gradle.kts`, used to fetch VanillaGradle/Loom/ForgeGradle itself.
+Those are also filtered, except for `gradlePluginPortal()` because gradle plugins tend to have 100 million transitive deps.